 Section 2.
 Each craft signatory to this Agreement may place one (1) working steward for each Employer to act as a representative of the Union in connection with Union business.
 Stewards shall be allowed reasonable time to conduct Union business and the Employer(s) shall not discriminate against the steward in the proper performance of his/her Union duties.
 Each craft may have a steward on the job when work of that craft is being performed.
 The steward will remain on the job as long as he/she is qualified, willing, and able to perform the work.
-In the event of overtime work, the Union may name one of the workers performing the overtime work to act as steward if the regular steward is not qualified to perform the overtime work.
-The working steward will be paid at the applicable wage rate for the job classification in which he/she is employed.
+In the event of overtime work, the Union may name one of the workers performing the overtime work to act as steward will be paid at the applicable wage rate for the job classification in which he/she is employed.
 There shall be no non-working stewards.
 Each steward shall be concerned with the employees of the steward's Employer and not with the employees of any other Employer.